PhilGrunewald/MeterInterface/docs/Configure_aMeter.rst

 Requires: Pixi 4 - Android 6

+Start device (Skip or ignore of offered options)

+> Settings > About Phone

+- tap `Build Number` 5 times to enable Developer options

-Start device > Settings
+> Settings > Developer Options

---> developer options
---> OEM unlocking (allow bootloader unlock)
+- enable `OEM unlocking` (allow bootloader unlock)
+- enable `USB debugging` (allow to connect via USB)

+- Connect device via USB
+- Tick `trust this device` on device
+- on computer, open terminal in the folder where recoverypixi4.img resides (this file can be found in this repository under `flash_aMeter/`)

-From shell with USB connected (you may need to reconnect the USB cable between each step):
+*NOTE* you may need to reconnect the USB cable between each step

 .. code:: bash